surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 Join Approach:
 The approach is to use SSM.
 1. Follow this document Use SSM document
-2. Prerequistes:
+2. Prerequistes:<br/>
-a) Create a AWS directory.
+a) Create a AWS directory. <br/>
 b) Create an Ec2 out of Image and also use the directory information in Ec2 launch wizard.
-I used <this image>
+I used <this image> <br/>
-c) On the ec2 instance created -
+c) On the ec2 instance created -<br/>
  Add Roles
- AD - Thsi will enable to use Active Directory Users and Computers.
+ AD - Thsi will enable to use Active Directory Users and Computers. <br/>
- We can also see the OU= glad and under the same use Users and Computers.
+ We can also see the OU= glad and under the same use Users and Computers.<br/>

- d) Also change the Administrator password.
+d) Also change the Administrator password.<br/>
- e) Just disconnect and check if you can log into the Ec2 using
+e) Just disconnect and check if you can log into the Ec2 using<br/>
-    a) User Administrator and new changed password.
+    a) User Administrator and new changed password.<br/>
-    b) User AD domain and its password.
+    b) User AD domain and its password.<br/>
- e) Use Ec2 Launch v2.
+f) Use Ec2 Launch v2.<br/>
-     i) Ensure is unchecked.
+     i) Ensure is unchecked.<br/>
-     ii) Password - Specify
+     ii) Password - Specify<br/>
-     iii)Do a SysPrep using Ec2 Launch.
+     iii)Do a SysPrep using Ec2 Launch.<br/>
-     After sysprep, the Ec2 instance as expected cannot be
+     After sysprep, the Ec2 instance as expected cannot be <br/>

-Remove Approach:
+### Remove Approach:<br/>

-1. Create the SQS queue
+1. Create the SQS queue<br/><br/>
 Create a new SQS queue.
-We will set the permissions in a later step, after we've created the SNS topic.
+We will set the permissions in a later step, after we've created the SNS topic.<br/>
-Message retention period should be configured to a value greater than the frequency of the scheduled powershell script.
+Message retention period should be configured to a value greater than the frequency of the scheduled powershell script.<br/>

-2. Create the SNS topic
+2. Create the SNS topic<br/>
-Create a new SNS topic and add a subscription to the SNS topic selecting 'Amazon SQS' as the endpoint, ie: arn:aws:sqs:us-east-2:{aws-account-id}:poc-removead
+Create a new SNS topic and add a subscription to the SNS topic selecting 'Amazon SQS' as the endpoint, ie: arn:aws:sqs:us-east-2:{aws-account-id}:poc-removead<br/>

-3. Configure providing permission to SNS to be allowed to send the Ec2 Termination message to SQS queue In the SQS queue  created in the prior step and select the 'Access Policy' tab.
-Add below policy Modify with your SNS ARN and the SQS ARNs.
+3. Configure providing permission to SNS to be allowed to send the Ec2 Termination message to SQS queue<br/>
+In the SQS queue  created in the prior step and select the 'Access Policy' tab.
+Add below policy <br/>
+Modify with your SNS ARN and the SQS ARNs.<br/>

     {
        "Version": "2012-10-17",
        "Id": "SQSSendMessagePolicy",
        "Statement": [
        {
           "Sid": "SQS-Access",
           "Effect": "Allow",
           "Principal": "*",
           "Action": "SQS:SendMessage",
           "Resource": "arn:aws:sqs:us-east-2:{aws-account-id}:poc-removead",
           "Condition": {
              "ArnEquals": {
                 "aws:SourceArn": "arn:aws:sns:us-east-2:{aws-account-id}:poc-removead"
               }
           }
        }
+       ]
+      }

-4. Configure the notification for the Auto Scaling Group Select your Auto Scaling Group and choose the 'Notifications' tab and then 'Create notification'.
+4. Configure the notification for the Auto Scaling Group<br/>
+Select your Auto Scaling Group and choose the 'Notifications' tab and then 'Create notification'.<br/>
-For the notification choose the option 'terminate' and select the SNS topic created earlier.
+For the notification choose the option 'terminate' and select the SNS topic created earlier.<br/>

-5. Configure the IAM role
+5. Configure the IAM role<br/>
 The EC2 instance that will be running our Powershell cleanup script  requires permissions to access the SQS queue.
 To allow this, configure a security policy for the IAM role that is attached to the instance.
-Modify the policy below for the Resource ARN to match your SQS ARN.
+Modify the policy below for the Resource ARN to match your SQS ARN.<br/>

     "SQS-Access": {
         "Version": "2012-10-17",
         "Statement": [
             {
              "Action": [
                sqs:GetQueueAttributes,
                sqs:GetQueueUrl,
                sqs:ReceiveMessage,
                sqs:DeleteMessage
               ],
               "Resource": "arn:aws:sqs:us-east-1:123456789012:SQS-InstanceTerminations",
               "Effect": "Allow"
           }
         ]
     }

-Prepare the Ec2 to run Powershell script:
+Prepare the Ec2 to run Powershell script:<br/>
-1. Open Windows Powershell ISE
+1. Open Windows Powershell ISE <br/>

-2. Set-AWSCredential `
+2. Set-AWSCredential `<br/>
-                 -AccessKey {access-key} `
+                 -AccessKey {access-key} `<br/>
-                 -SecretKey {secret-key} `
+                 -SecretKey {secret-key} `<br/>
-                 -StoreAs default
+                 -StoreAs default<br/>

- 3. Save and Run below Powershell script
+ 3. Save and Run below Powershell script<br/>

-###Windows Powershell Script:
+### Windows Powershell Script:

     #Function that logs a message to a text file
     function LogMessage